Meghan Markle’s Teeth will be the Most Requested Look of 2019

 - Teeth Alignment.
 Her teeth are not completely perfectly aligned but they still give the appearance of straight looking teeth.

 - Correct Golden proportions.
 The general teeth proportion aspect of the smile seems to be good.
 It is based upon the Golden Ratio of the width of the front six teeth as established by the Italian mathematician, Fibonacci.
-It states that the width of the central incisor to lateral incisor to canine is 1.6:1:0.6 as a ratio.
+It states that the width of the central incisor to lateral incisor to the canine is 1.6:1:0.6 as a ratio.
 This creates a pleasant symmetry and harmony with the Duchess’s face producing a smile that looks great and one that belongs to her.

 - Width Length Ratio.
 They are a tad shorter in length than what would be considered “normal”.
 However, they seem to suit her very well.
-Her teeth are what we would consider ‘more’ squarer than rectangle.
+Her teeth are what we would consider ‘more’ squarer than rectangular.

 - Wide buccal corridors.
 “Buccal corridors” are the dental term used to describe the spaces left at the corners of the mouth when smiling due to having a narrow upper arch form.
 The Duchess of Sussex has a wide full smile, thus becoming a nice feature of her face.
 This indicates that she has a wider arch form so that the teeth can “fill” up her smile.
 This is generally the desired effect for a beautiful looking smile and is commonly created with adult teeth straightening treatments like Invisalign.